February 5, 2018

 - If you’re making an international announcement, the service will translate your release.

 - News releases published through a distribution platform appear on multiple websites, and Google might penalize domains for having the exact same content on more than one website.

 - Due to Google’s ever-changing algorithms, there might be little to no SEO value in using a newswire service.

-- News releases published through a commercial wire may only show up on a website for a short period of time before their direct links disappear.
+- News releases published through press release syndication may only show up on a website for a short period of time before their direct links disappear.